cytan2020/cytan2020/Lab 2.3 - Deployment.md

-This command gives a high level overview of the replicasets that are currently running in the namespace.
-It provides the name of the replicaset, the number of ‘desired’ number of pods, the 'current' number of pods, the 'ready' of pods, as well as the age of the replicaset.
-We set the number of replicas to 2, so our replicaset will create 2 pods.
+The "get all" command gives an overview of all the resources that are currently running in the namespace.
+Since deployment creates replicasets and the replicaset creates pods, we are able to see those resources in the namespace.

 2. To get more information on a particular replicaset, run the command ```kubectl describe replicaset```.
 You should see the following: